 Section 2: Finding Musicians Online

 There are also a whole bunch of ways you can find musicians without even leaving your house.
 Or even get out of bed!
+It's though though to figure out which apps or sites have active users close to where you live.
+So I contact as many apps as I could to figure out where their users were mostly located and what sets their app apart.
 So here's a round-up of the available options to find musicians online.

 7. Facebook